lorenzoongithub/nudge4j/README.md

 Get the <a href='https://github.com/lorenzoongithub/nudge4j/blob/master/nudge4j/dist/nudge4j.jar?raw=true'>latest jar</a>

+No other dependencies.

+(Sorry, no maven yet.
+I will work on it)

 # get started

 Add <a href='https://github.com/lorenzoongithub/nudge4j/blob/master/nudge4j/dist/nudge4j.jar?raw=true'>nudge4j.jar</a> to your classpath and call nudge4j from your code.